Close Menu

 “It’s about total cost of ownership.
 It’s purchasing price, it’s tax and it’s fuel prices,” he said.

-He acknowledged that a rival premium brand later brought an EV to market at around R800 000 and sold meaningful volume, hinting at the introduction of the Volvo EX30.
+He acknowledged that another premium brand later brought an EV to market at around R800 000 and sold meaningful volume, hinting at the introduction of the Volvo EX30.
 That told Audi something important: South African consumers will buy EVs at the right price point and the barrier is not technology or range anxiety alone.

 Read: The biggest untapped EV market on Earth is hiding in plain sight